9 Cat Sleeping Positions And Their Meaning: All About Cat Sleep Behavior

 1. Cat loaf

 Can a cat resemble a loaf of bread?
 Well yes, if they are snoozing while sitting upright in the classic Cat Loaf position.
-With the front and back legs tucked neatly under the body and the head upright in a sphinxlike pose, your cat is probably taking a quick cat nap and is not in a deep sleep.
+Aka, with the front and back legs tucked neatly under the body and the head upright in a sphinxlike pose.
+Your cat is probably taking a quick cat nap and is not in a deep sleep.
 In the Cat Loaf position, your kitty is still alert to their surroundings while appearing completely chill.
+(It’s actually how they protect their vitals from a potential predator.)

 While in the Cat Loaf position, your furball is also conserving body heat.
 That’s why the Cat Loaf may become a preferred sleeping position when the weather turns cold.